redek-zelton/Cryptofinance/README.md

 this target.
 Mining pools also have a pool-specific share difficulty setting a lower limit for shares.
-- Type Difficulty : number
+- Type Difficulty : random nonce
+- Block Time Hash : 10 min
 - Difficulty change: every 2016 Blocks

 ### TD